wildonion/gem/README.md

 * redis publish reveal role and ecq topics

-* dev apis related to the conse hyper server

 * twitter APIs for task verification

+* dev APIs related to the conse hyper server

 * solana ticket reservation contract

-* proc macro attribute like `#[passport]` to put on top of the admin and dev apis, struct and their fields
+* macros inside the `misc.rs` and a proc macro attribute like `#[passport]` to put on top of the admin and dev APIs, struct and their fields

 * god and dev panel app using `yew`

 * custom error type inside `error.rs`

 * conse `errors` handler service and `jobs` folder

-* macros inside the `misc.rs`

 * `ed25519` keypair for server checksum, verification using its commit (like ssh keys) and **SSL/TLS** certificate, updating app and time hash based (**`hash(user_id + time + ip + user agent)`**) locking api with rate limit feature to avoid api call spamming (like sleeping in thread or using snowflake id based on client secret keys) using `argon2`, `rust-crypto`, `noise` and `ring` tools, also see the one inside the [payma](https://github.com/wildonion/payma) repo.